WCAG 1.1.1: Non-text Content

 What is WCAG 1.1.1?

-Meaningful images, icons, and controls need text alternatives so shoppers using assistive tech get the same information.
+Meaningful images, icons, and controls need text alternatives so US shoppers using assistive technology get the same information.

-Check if your store passes WCAG 1.1.1 → Free ADA Compliance Scan
+Check if your US store passes WCAG 1.1.1 → Free ADA Scan — Check Your US Store Now